Reef Team Survey Form and Instructions

-Check the Surveys Needed page of this web site, to select a site to survey.
-Fill out a rough copy of the team survey form, in the boat,after you surface.
-Use one survey form for each for each dive.
+Check the Surveys Needed page of this Web site to select a site to survey.
+Fill out a rough copy of the team survey form, in the boat, after you surface.
+Use one survey form for each dive.

-Boat Registration Number is the boat registration number on the hull.
-Add the Captain's name and if different, also the boat owner's name.
+This is the boat registration number as noted on the hull.
+Add the captain's name and, if different, the boat owner's name.

 Position Readings